Approximate non-linear model predictive control with safety-augmented neural networks: Numerical examples

 \subsubsection{Online computation times}

-We next evaluate the online computation times for the proposed method and compare them with solving the NLP online.
+We evaluate the online computation times\footnote{ on AMD Ryzen 7 PRO 5850U "Zen3" mobile CPU at 4.4GHz turbo} for the proposed method and compare them with solving the NLP online.
 The results of this comparison are summarized in Table~\ref{tab:computetimes}.

-Computation times for our method include NN inference in Tensorflow and forward simulation of the system dyanmics using acados implicit fourth order integration.
-Both of these have very low variance and we therefore only report the mean value.
-The combined online evaluation time is in the order of~\SI{1}{\milli\second}.
-This is about three orders of magnitude faster than solving the NLP online with acados and about as fast as a single SQP iteration.
-We note that the high number of required iterations are partially due to the terminal set constraint required for persistent feasibility and the lack of warm starting.
+Computation times for our method include NN inference implemented in single-precision float using the C++ library Eigen, and forward simulation of the system dynamics using acados implicit fourth order integration for stir tank and quadcopter, and explicit first order integration for the robot arm.
+The combined online evaluation time is in the order of~\num{0.1} to \SI{0.2}{\milli\second} for implicit and~\SI{0.02}{\milli\second} for simpler integration.
+This is about four orders of magnitude faster than solving the NLP online and still at least ten times faster than a single solver iteration.
 Yet, our method provides deterministic safety while a single SQP iteration might return an infeasible solution to~(\ref{eqn:nominalmpc}).
-The NLP solver running to convergence or maximum iterations has a much higher variance in computation time due to variable number of SQP and underlying QP iterations.